maximilian-muecke/DataScienceStudyCase/README.md

 		* SupplierId: The supplier who is involved in the audit process.

-		* RecentMonth: Update of result for the month (e.g, see table below).
+		* RecentMonth: Update of result for the month.

 		* RecentTimeStamp: The time when the audit is conducted.